ZeeshanZulfiqarAli/muse/README.md

 ## Inspiration
 Inpired by the lofi girl videos with the idea of making it interactive.

+## Limitations
+Does not work on mobile devices right now, but you can use this on desktop, laptop or tablet just fine.

 ## Quick Start

 ``` bash